Blog - Commercial

-The recent increase in property websites and apps means that the average property seeker is now better equipped than ever before.
+The recent increase in automation through property websites and apps means that the average property seeker is now better equipped than ever before.
 The goalposts for consumer expectation have shifted, along with their market fluency.

 With relatively little expertise, customers can now find out what’s for sale, what’s for lease, and where the value lies.
 What remains unclear from this initial browsing session is the subtext ‒ the story behind a prospective buyer or tenant, which plays an integral role in informing decisions.

 An agent’s hot tip at a particular time, on a particular day can present customers with an opportunity they might have otherwise missed.